Père Laval's Shrine

 This simple house museum near the Jardin Plaine Verte was home to Mauritius' father of independence, Sir Seewoosagur Ramgoolam, from...

-Located on the far side of the citadel, Plaine Verte is the Muslim quarter of the city and strongly contrasts the glass towers in...
+Located on the far side of the citadel, Plaine Verte is the Muslim quarter of the city and strongly contrasts with the glass towers in...

 Fort Adelaide resembles a Moorish fortress.
 Built by the British, the fort sits high on the crown of a hill, offering splendid views...